Contents

 Courses and curriculum documents

 Instrumental Music Courses – Offer instruction on wind band instruments, including skill development, music theory, listening and analysis.
-AMI1OX for students with less than 1 year of prior experience on their instrument, or for students who wish to learn a new instrument.
-AMI1OI or students with a minimum of 1 year of prior experience on their instrument AMI2OI AMI3MI AMI4MI
+AMI1OI AMI2OI AMI3MI AMI4MI